You are Responsible for Your Buyers: 8 Tips for Store Security

 Every security breach is possible to prevent, but not always to fix.
 Correctly implemented security software combined with understanding of your business soft spots is the recipe for reliable protection.
 Here are the components:

 Before taking any extra security steps, make sure you have the latest CMS version of your platform and have all security patches installed as soon as they are released.
 Don’t put off the updates for later.
 It helps to cover common security issues of the CMS you use on time.

 Secure payments and monitor them

 Make sure you accept payments through verified systems that have secure transaction channels and require additional authorization.
 Any seller of any size must be PCI compliant to accept electronic payments, and if you work with a big payment provider, they can handle it for you.
 PCI DSS means “Payment Card Industry Data Security Standard” and indicates that the service provider meets the official requirements of PCI compliance.
 Setting limits for the payments and monitoring transaction sizes and frequency can also serve you well.
 You are the expert in your business and know your customer behavior.
 You can set the total value you accept from one account in one day and a limit for the number of purchases in a period of time.
 Therefore, you will notice if something is suspicious.

 This is one of the most secure ways both for you and your customers to preserve personal information.
 With 2FA, thу system requires additional pieces of personal information besides login and password to give access to the user.
 It can be an SMS code, an answer to a secret question, or any other information a user can provide immediately.
 It creates significant protection against unauthorized access to user accounts.

 Demand stronger passwords

 Password habits are often exploited by intruders.
-It takes only one weak password to gain admin authority and access to customer base, data and revenue.
+It takes only one weak password to gain admin authority and access to the customer base, data, and revenue.
 A strong password consists of more than 6 characters with the use of digits and letters in different registers.
 Require that all your customers and employees have complex passwords.